 So began my journey with yoga, not just as a way to keep my body supple and healthy, but more as a spiritual practice that can awaken and transform us at the very core of our being.
 For over 20 years, this practice of yoga has seen me through the inevitable ups and downs of life: the hectic years of raising two busy boys from babes in arms to young adults, the hospitalization and healing of my youngest son Andrew, moves around the country, the inevitable aging and death of both my parents and my husbands parents, and all the small moments of both love and loss in between.

 True teachers always point us back to the wholeness and love that’s already there.
-Thay does that for me and I try to do the same for my students, whether helping them find ease in their body in yoga postures, deep relaxation in Yoga Nidra, or simply connecting to breath.
+Many teachers have done that for me and I try to do the same for my students, whether helping them find ease in their body in yoga postures, deep relaxation in Yoga Nidra, or simply connecting to breath.
 To me the practice of yoga is about making space, space in our bodies, space in our minds, space in our lives to notice what we’re usually too busy to notice, so we can connect to our own wisdom, our own inner teacher.

 While I teach from my own life experience, I am registered with Yoga Alliance and have been blessed to study and train with the following teachers: